What is bail?

 Bail is the release from custody of a person charged with an offence, on that person’s signed undertaking that they will appear in court to answer the charge.
 This undertaking is a pledge the accused makes when they sign the bail bond, which entitles them to conditional freedom.

 A person on bail who fails to comply with their bail conditions can be arrested.
 It is a criminal offence not to appear when required to do so, to breach a bail condition, or to commit an offence while on bail.

 The release of an accused on bail is usually invoked for the more serious offences.
-For In Victoria, a child or young person under 18.
-See also infant. offences (e.g. traffic offences), the police usually serve a charge and A formal document issued by a court which says someone must appear in court on the date stated in the document.
-See also service; writ. to appear at court at a later date.
+For minor offences (e.g. traffic offences), the police usually serve a charge and summons to appear at court at a later date.
 This also happens frequently for Children’s Court offences (see Chapter 1.4: The Children’s Court).

 The concept of bail

 Bail is essentially about ensuring that a person turns up to court meet the charges levelled against them.